neo-project/docs/docs/en-us/basic/concept/transaction.md

 ### signers

 The first field is the script hash of the transaction sender account.
-Since UTXO model has been deprecated in Neo3 and the native assets NEO and GAS turned into NEP-17 assets, the input and outputs fields are no longer recorded in the transaction structure, instead, the `sender` is used to track the sender of the transaction.
+Since UTXO model has been deprecated in Neo N3 and the native assets NEO and GAS turned into NEP-17 assets, the input and outputs fields are no longer recorded in the transaction structure, instead, the `sender` is used to track the sender of the transaction.

 The rest fields are used to define the effective scope of signature.
-In Neo2 transaction signature is globally effective.
-In order to allow users to control the signature scope at a finer level of granularity, the cosigners field in the transaction structure has been changed in Neo3, so that the signature can be used only for verifying the specified contract.
+In Neo Legacy transaction signature is globally effective.
+In order to allow users to control the signature scope at a finer level of granularity, the cosigners field in the transaction structure has been changed in Neo N3, so that the signature can be used only for verifying the specified contract.

 When checkwitness is used for transaction verification, cosigners except the transaction sender need to define the scope of their signature.